ahmetefe98/APAutoencoder/README.md

 ### Prerequisites ###

-To use this code, you need:
+To use this code, you need access to:

 + TensorFlow 2.0 or higher
 + Python 3.5-3.7